kcghost/busyrc/README.md

 User services
 -------------

-The default inittab configuration starts console login shells on TTYs 1-7.
+The `/etc/inittab` configuration starts console login shells on TTYs 1-7.
 It is recommended to change the TTY7 line to automatically login your primary user:
 ```
 tty7::respawn:agetty -a your_username tty7 linux